mixerapi/mixerapi-dev/docs/index.md

     This is an alpha stage library

 Streamline development of modern RESTful APIs for your teams CakePHP project.
-Designed around a component-based architecture, MixerAPI enables developers to pick and choose the functionality they need for developing REST/HATEOAS APIs.
+Designed around a component-based architecture, MixerAPI enables developers to pick and choose the functionality they need for developing REST APIs.

 !!! note ""
     Check out the live demo and browse the demo source code for examples.